LASIK Eye Surgery cost – Your guide

 SMILE® eye surgery (small incision lenticule extraction).

-Your eyes may be better suited for a procedure other than LASIK.
+Your eyes may be better suited for a procedure other than LASIK, depending on your refractive error.
 This is something that we will discuss at your complimentary assessment and consultation.

 A quick refresher on LASIK eye surgery

 LASIK (laser in situ keratomileusis) works on the principle of reshaping the cornea, the transparent front surface of the eye, to change the direction of light as it passes through the eye.
 This redirecting of light is calculated to focus to a sharp point on the sensory retina at the back of the eye.
-Which is what your brain then perceives as clear vision.
+Which is what your brain then perceives as clear and correct vision

 This technique of laser eye surgery employs the use of two lasers.
-A femtosecond laser to create a thin flap of superficial corneal tissue, allowing access to the deeper tissues underneath.
+A femtosecond laser to create a thin flap of superficial corneal tissue (this is called the corneal flap) allowing access to the deeper tissues underneath.
 And an excimer laser, responsible for removing precise sections of tissue to reshape the cornea in a process known as photoablation.

 So, how much does LASIK eye surgery cost?